-Operation Veteran was founded in 2009 by Dr. Paul Kavanagh in association with the Canadian War Museum to honour veterans and raise awareness of their sacrifices.
+Operation Veteran was founded in 2009 by Dr. Paul Kavanagh, in association with the Canadian War Museum, to honour and raise awareness of veterans and their sacrifices.

-Thanks to contributions from generous private donors and many schools across Canada, all veterans can receive coupons valued at $11 each, which can be exchanged for refreshments or a meal in The Café, the War Museum’s cafeteria.
-Since the creation of Operation Veteran, more than 8,000 veterans have benefited from this program.
+Thanks to contributions from generous private donors and many schools across Canada, each veteran visiting the Museum can receive a coupon valued at $11, which can be exchanged for refreshments or a meal in the Café, the Museum’s cafeteria.
+Since the creation of Operation Veteran, more than 15,000 complimentary meals have been provided to veterans at the Museum.

-Educating young people about Canada’s debt to our veterans through better understanding our history is a critical element of Operation Veteran.
-In honour of the First World War Centenary, your donation will support the Museum’s Supply Line program.
-Through this program, teachers throughout Canada can arrange to borrow a First World War Discovery Boxe.
-Each box contains authentic objects and reproductions of items such as barbed wire and steel helmets, as well as lesson plans and background documents for teachers.
-The boxes are intended to promote active classroom learning and discussion, and give students in Grades 4 to 12 a tangible way to imagine what life was like for Canadians who experienced the First World War.
+Educating young people about Canada’s debt to veterans through better understanding of our history is a critical element of Operation Veteran.
+To that end, your donation will also support the Museum’s Supply Line program.
+Through Supply Line, teachers across Canada can arrange to borrow a First World War Discovery Box.
+Each box contains authentic and reproduction items such as barbed wire and steel helmets, as well as lesson plans and background documents for teachers.
+The boxes are intended to promote active classroom learning and discussion, and give students in Grades 4 to 12 a tangible way to imagine what life was like for Canadians during the First World War.

-By supporting Operation Veteran, you help us honour veterans, raise awareness of their sacrifices and preserve Canada’s military.
+By supporting Operation Veteran, you help us honour veterans, raise awareness of their sacrifices and preserve Canada’s military history.

 Support the Operation Veteran program today.

-Print and complete this donation form (PDF) and return it by mail or fax.
+Or you can print and complete this donation form (PDF) and return it to us by mail or fax.